Pool Inspection Checklist

 Along with the electrical components and chemistry, the course also teaches inspectors how to identify any safety issues that may be present in the pool and the area surrounding the pool.

-After completion of the course, home inspectors take an exam and must receive a passing score before being certified.
+After completing the course, home inspectors take an exam and must receive a passing score before being certified.
 If your home inspector has completed the course successfully, they should have received an official Certificate of Completion that they can show you upon request.

 Checklist: What Your Pool Inspector Should Be Looking For